-Claude Castelluccia, Research Director, Inria, Head of the Privatics Group, members and co-founders of the UGA Data and cybersecurity institutes, member of the Grenoble AI institute (MIAI).
+Claude Castelluccia, Research Director, Inria, Head of the Privatics Group, member and co-founder of the UGA Data and cybersecurity institutes, member of the Grenoble AI institute (MIAI).
 I am teaching at the University Grenoble Alps (CS and Law departments), Skema business school and SciencePo Paris.

 Main research interests

 - Data privacy and Surveillance: Online services are increasingly collecting our personal data for various kinds of profiling and targeting.
 How can science and technology help preventing ubiquitous surveillance?

 - Manipulation and Cognitive security: AI is currently used to influence/manipulate decisions/opinions.
 How can science help understanding and preventing these new threats against human autonomy and democracy.

 - Trusted and Ethical Algorithmic Decision Systems (ADS) (security, privacy, fairness, explainability, …): AI is more and more used to make decisions about Humans (predictive health, justice, police,…).
 How can we build ADS that respects humanity and Human Rights?

 - 18 May 2020, tribune dans Le Monde de Daniel Le Métayer: «Sur l’application StopCovid, il convient de sortir des postures dogmatiques».